DataCops vs Amplitude

 Amplitude Recommend and Amplitude Experiment use behavioral signals to personalize and test.
 Missing 30–50% of behavioral events doesn't just reduce precision - it systematically biases which users make it into experiment buckets and how their outcomes are measured.

-Because DataCops resolves identity server-side from email, phone, and device fingerprint, Amplitude's user profiles stay coherent across devices and cookie clears.
-Retention charts reflect reality instead of showing false churn from ITP-fragmented iOS sessions.
+User identity is resolved server-side from email, device fingerprint, and session data — so user profiles stay coherent across devices and cookie resets.
+Retention cohorts reflect reality instead of false churn from ITP-fragmented Safari sessions.

 Switching is seamless